Agontuk/react-native-geolocation-service/README.md

 # TODO
 - [ ] Implement `watchPosition` & `clearWatch` methods for android
 - [ ] Implement `stopObserving` method for android

+# FAQ
+1. Location timeout still happening ?

+    Try the following steps: (Taken from [here](https://support.strava.com/hc/en-us/articles/216918967-Troubleshooting-GPS-Issues))
+    - Turn phone off/on
+    - Turn GPS off/on
+    - Disable any battery saver settings, including Power Saving Mode, Battery Management or any third party apps
+    - Perform an "AGPS reset": Install the App GPS Status & Toolbox, then in that app, go to Menu > Tools > Manage A-GPS State > Reset

+    Adjusting battery saver settings on different devices:

+    - HTC: Access your phone settings > battery > power saving mode > battery optimization > select your app > don't optimize > save
+    - Huawei: Turn Energy Settings to Normal and add your app to "Protected Apps"
+    - LG If you're running Android 6 or higher: Settings > battery & power saving > battery usage > ignore optimizations > turn ON for your app
+    - Motorola If you're running Android 6 or higher: Battery > select the menu in the upper right-hand corner > battery optimization > not optimized > all apps > select your app > don't optimize
+    - OnePlus (using OxygenOS Settings): Battery > battery optimization > switch to 'all apps' > select your app > don't optimize
+    - Samsung: Access battery settings > app power saving > details > your app > disabled
+    - Sony If you're running Android 6 or higher: Battery > from the menu in the upper right-hand corner > battery optimization > apps > your app
+    - Xiomi (MIUI OS) If you're running Android 6 or higher: Access your phone settings > additional settings > battery and performance > manage battery usage > apps > your app